 Candidates for the Master's degree must complete the courses prescribed by the chairperson of their department.
 Depending on the program, 30 to 45 semester hours credit with a quality point average of at least 3.00 is required for the degree.

-In those cases where a thesis is required or elected, the student is expected to do as a minimum the equivalent of six semester hours of work.
-Usually the thesis is prepared under the supervision of a faculty member of the major department who is prepared to undertake the supervision of the student's research.
+In those cases where a thesis is required or elected, the student is expected to do as a minimum the equivalent of six semester hours of work toward the thesis.
+The thesis is almost always prepared under the supervision of a faculty member of the major department who is prepared to undertake the supervision of the student's research.
 Students will need to have frequent conferences with their thesis advisor and, therefore, should not expect to receive supervision by mail.
 Research may be initiated by the student at a time approved by the department, but not until after the thesis topic forms have been approved by the department.
 Some departments may require a scholarly report in lieu of or in addition to a thesis.
 Consult departmental sections for details.

-Transfer credits toward graduate engineering degrees will, in general, be granted for appropriate academic work completed with a grade of "B" or better (or equivalent) at an accredited university.
+Transfer credits toward graduate engineering degrees will, in general, be granted for appropriate academic work completed with a grade of "B" or better (or equivalent) at an accredited university and the requested transfer credit(s) were not used to fulfill any previous degree requirements.
 A maximum of six graduate credits may be transferred toward graduate degree requirements and normally these credits must have been earned within the seven year period in which a student is expected to complete the degree.
 Transfer credits are not included in the calculation of the grade point average.

 Engineering student requests for authorized withdrawal from a course will be automatically approved by the Dean of Engineering until the date given in the academic calendar.
-After that date the student must present a valid reason for the request, such as insufficient information to determine standing in the course, i.e., grades on tests and assignments, also serious personal or medical problems.
-The Dean of Engineering will decide whether or not to grant these requests based on the information supplied by the student and recommendations from the faculty member teaching the course and the chairperson of the department in which the student is majoring.
+After that date the student must present a valid reason for the request, such as serious personal or medical problems.
+The Dean of Engineering will decide whether or not to grant these requests based on the information supplied by the student, recommendations from the faculty member teaching the course and the chairperson of the department in which the student is majoring.
 The Dean will inform the student of his decision and the reason for it.

-Graduate students in engineering who withdraw voluntarily from the program for any reason should notify the Dean of Engineering of this fact in writing.
+Graduate students in engineering who withdraw voluntarily from the program for any reason should notify the Dean of Engineering of this fact in writing, email Dr. G.F.
+Jones.
 Graduate students who are withdrawn and wish to resume their studies in engineering must request approval for their readmission to the program in writing from the Dean of Engineering.